Revelation 11

 CHAPTER 11

 Tribulation temple.
-Revelation 11:1 helps us to understand that there will be a temple built, probably before the seventieth week of Daniel begins, but definitely before the middle of the week.
-The Jews will be returned to the land, although many will be there in unbelief, and will be helped by the “land shadowing with wings, which art beyond the rivers of cush” (Isa.18).
+The temple and court in Revelation 11 is mentioned in a figurative way.
+However, there will be a temple built in the future, probably before the seventieth week of Daniel begins, but definitely before the middle of the week.
+The Jews will be in the land, although many will be there in unbelief, and will be helped by the “land shadowing with wings, which art beyond the rivers of cush” (Isa.18).
 Through a covenant of protection with the Revived Roman Empire (Dan.
 9:27), they will resume their Jewish sacrifices.
 Some of them will be faithful to God, and here are identified with this temple.
 When Antichrist comes forward, at the middle of the week, he will sit in this temple; “so that he as God sitteth in the temple of God, shewing himself that he is God” (2 Thess.
 2:4).
+At this time, the Jewish sacrifices will be made to cease, and Antichrist will institute a new religion – the worship of the beast – using an image that he sets up in the temple.
 We sometimes call this “Antichrist’s temple” to distinguish it from the other temples, but in the sense that there are those who seek to worship God in it, it is called “the temple of God”.
 There are five material temples referred to in the Word of God:

 • Solomon’s (1 Kings 7) destroyed by Nebuchadnezzar, 588 B.C.